-G. Invert the SmartCarb® so that it is resting upside down and level.
-Lift the floats and let them fall back into their lowest position, resting on the float needle valve plunger.
+G. Assess the POM float setting by tilting the SmartCarb® so that the float tab barely contacts or rests on the float needle valve plunger (about 60 degrees).
 Viewing from the choke side of the SmartCarb®, watch where the POM float parting line points along the brass choke pick-up tube.

-Checking the Float Level (continued)
+Adjusting the Float Level (continued)

-H. The machine mark on the choke pick-up tube defines the factory float adjustment baseline.
+H. The two machine marks on the choke pick-up tube define the acceptable float adjustment range.
 Make any necessary adjustments by performing step J. below.